Would you like to go for a scenic road trip in northeast USA and Canada? You will absolutely love this 2-week Toronto to New York road trip itinerary!

 Toronto to New York road trip itinerary

-Do you want to go on a road trip from Toronto to New York and back in two weeks?
-Then this is a great itinerary full of beautiful sights, large cities, and waterfalls.
+Are you dreaming of an unforgettable road trip from Toronto to New York and back in two weeks?
+This itinerary is packed with breathtaking sights, vibrant cities, stunning waterfalls, and charming small towns.

 Day 1: travel to Toronto

-Make your way to Toronto on your first day.
+On your first day, travel to Toronto.
 Depending on your arrival time, you might have some time to explore the city.

 If you arrive late in the afternoon like I did (I flew from Amsterdam to Toronto), just pick up your rental car, get some groceries, and chill, so you can easily deal with your jetlag.
 If you arrive by plane, it’s convenient to pick a hotel close to the airport, because there’s a lot of traffic around the airport.